The three-point Pick-Nevanlinna interpolation problem on the polydisc: Some results about rational inner functions on

-Note that, by our construction of $\que$, we can apply Lemma \ref{L:nu} to the factors on the right-hand side of the above equation to infer that they are nonunits of $\hol(\D^n)$.
-These factors are also rational inner.
+The properties of $\que$ enable us to apply Lemma \ref{L:nu} to each of the factors of the right-hand side in the above equation and to infer that they are nonunits of $\mathcal{O}(\D^n).$ Clearly they are rational inner.
 This gives us one of the implications in $(b)$.

 Now assume there exist $f_1,f_2,$ rational inner and nonunits in $\hol(\D^n)$ such that $f\equiv f_1f_2.$ Owing to Fact~\ref{SS:rif}, we can write